josbeir/cakephp-latte-view/README.md

 All CakePHP helpers are automatically available as Latte tags using the `{c[HelperName] ...}` syntax:

+> **Note:** Latte comes with a comprehensive list of functions and filters, making many CakePHP helper functions possibly obsolete.
+Using Latte's built-in functionality is preferred.
+Check the [filter](https://latte.nette.org/en/filters), [function](https://latte.nette.org/en/functions) and [tags](https://latte.nette.org/en/tags) documentation for what is available out of the box.

 ```latte
 {* Html helper examples *}
 {cHtml link 'My link', '/'}